Our Educators

 Growing up in a rural community in Northern New South Wales, Sarah was homeschooled up to Year 6 before moving to the Lake Macquarie region.
 This early experience instilled in her an appreciation for hands-on learning, creativity and adaptability, values that continue to inform her teaching today.

-After earning her undergraduate degree at Avondale College with Distinction (BSc in Chemistry and Physics followed by BTeach while completing Honours in Environmental Chemistry at Newcastle University) she completed her PhD in Analytical Chemistry from Newcastle University in 2008.
+After earning her undergraduate degree at Avondale College with Distinction (BSc in Chemistry and Physics followed by BTeach while completing Honours in Environmental Chemistry at University of Newcastle), she completed her PhD in Analytical Chemistry from University of Newcastle in 2008.
 She went on to complete postdoctoral research in Geneva, where she developed her scientific expertise alongside mastering the French language and exploring the beautiful Swiss Alps.

 STEM